RogerGdot/RogerG-LabVIEW/README.md

+In this repo I present my most used VI packages that I have created.
+I use them in all my projects.

 # Packages
-Here is a list of available packages:
+Here is a list of available and usefull LabVIEW libraries that can be installed with the VI Package Manager from JKI

-Package 1: Description of package 1
+Package : Description of package 1
-Package 2: Description of package 2
-Package 3: Description of package 3

 # Contributing
 Contributions are welcome!
 Please open an issue or a pull request to suggest changes.